Where can I find the application to apply to Chadron State College?

 What is the deadline to apply for admission to Chadron State College?

 We take applications on an ongoing basis.
 Applications will be processed as soon as possible once required documents are received.
-Priority deadline for fall semester is June 1 and November 1 for spring semester.
+The priority deadline is July 1 for the Fall semester and December 1 for the Spring semester.
 However, we do continue to accept and review applications after this deadline.

 Can I apply as a Non-Degree student?